-- Email these, along with the name and URL of your selected grant program, to Director of Sponsored Programs Tania Johnson (firstname.lastname@example.org) and Senior Accountant Denise Risoli (email@example.com).
-If you need an institutional letter of support we will draft one for the Provost's signature.
+- If you need an institutional letter of support we will draft one for the Provost's signature.

 - Ask a colleague (ideally, one who has received the same sort of grant) to read your draft and give you feedback.
 Sponsored Programs staff are available to proofread and/or make editorial suggestions and can provide targeted information about various aspects of the College to enhance your proposal.

 - You may also inquire about receiving additional strategic grant proposal development support from an outside consultant.
 Please contact Director of Sponsored Programs Tania Johnson (email@example.com) for more details.
-Typically a minimum of 1-2 months advance notice may be needed.
+For certain resources, a minimum of 1-2 months advance notice may be needed.
 Please be in touch for details.

-Once Sponsored Programs has obtained institutional approvals, you may submit your proposal or (if required by grantor) have us submit it on your behalf.
+- Once Sponsored Programs has obtained institutional approvals, we may submit your proposal (or you may submit in the case of individual fellowships/grants).

-Please notify Sponsored Programs regarding your proposal outcome so we can help establish a restricted fund for your grant, track your grant's reporting requirements, consult about proposal revision and re-submission, and/or make other funding suggestions.
+- Please notify Sponsored Programs regarding your proposal outcome so we can initiate the award set-up process, track your grant's reporting requirements, consult about proposal revision and re-submission, and/or make other funding suggestions.

 As you begin to research external grant funding, it can also be helpful to familiarize yourself with grant opportunities the College provides.
 The following Pivot list is updated regularly with internal funding sources (please contact the awarding office for more information and support).